qpython-android/qpython/README.md

 ## How to contribute
-COMMING SOON, AND WE NEED YOUR HELP AND CONTRIBUTE, WE WILL BE VERY GRATEFUL IF YOU CAN TELL US YOUR IDEA OR SUGGESTION.
+WE NEED YOUR HELP AND CONTRIBUTE, WE WILL BE VERY GRATEFUL IF YOU CAN TELL US YOUR IDEA OR SUGGESTION.

 - Email: support@qpython.org
 - Twitter: @qpython